mikhaildasilva/mikhaildasilva-github.io/Additive Manufacturing/README.md

 #### Hardware requirements

-:heavy_exclamation_mark: Use a **Direct drive extruder** (DDE): TPU filaments with a shore hardness in the range of **75A-85A** are physically like rubber bands in layman's terms.
+Use a **Direct drive extruder** (DDE): TPU filaments with a shore hardness in the range of **75A-85A** are physically like rubber bands in layman's terms.
 By using a DDE, one is guiding the filament straight down into the nozzle.
  Caveat: TPU 95A is flexible yet rigid enough to be used by an FFF printer with a **Bowden tube extruder**.

 ### Vendor list TPU (as of 2 Jan.
 2022)